kshiva1126/line-comment-collector/README.md

 This extension contributes the following commands:

-- `lineCommentCollector.addComment`: Add a comment to the current line
+- `lineCommentCollector.addComment`: Add a comment to the current line or selection
-- `lineCommentCollector.copyAll`: Copy all comments to clipboard
+- `lineCommentCollector.copyAll`: Copy all comments to clipboard in a formatted text
-- `lineCommentCollector.clearAll`: Clear all comments
+- `lineCommentCollector.clearAll`: Clear all comments after confirmation
 - `lineCommentCollector.edit`: Edit a comment
-- `lineCommentCollector.delete`: Delete a comment
+- `lineCommentCollector.delete`: Delete a comment after confirmation
-- `lineCommentCollector.reveal`: Reveal a line in the editor
+- `lineCommentCollector.reveal`: Reveal a commented line in the editor

 ## Known Issues